ktekinay/M_Crypto/README.md

 #### <a name='hash-example'></a>SHA256Digest/SHA512Digest

 ```
-dim d as new SHA256Digest_MTC // or SHA512Digest_MTC
+dim d as new SHA256Digest_MTC // or SHA512Digest_MTC, SHA3_224Digest_MTC, etc.
 dim hash as string

 d.Process( "abc" )